Shame: A Social Emotion

 Shame is a painful feeling of humiliation awakened from self-consciousness of perceived wrongs or foolish actions that expose our inadequacies to others.
-Shame is the embarrassment of how our action will be received by others.
-Our need for group acceptance pushes socially acceptable actions.
+Shame is experiencing embarrassment over how others will perceive our actions.
+Basically, shame is a social emotions built on our need for group acceptance.
+The emotion motivate socially acceptable behaviors.
 We quickly learn not to pick our nose in class or laugh when someone recants a sorrowful experience.
 With a healthy sense of others, we avoid criminal behaviors in adulthood by marching to society norms.

 Key Definition: